BDiogo/BDiogo.github.io/SuiType/README.md

 SuiType is a project thought inside the master degree in Multimedia and Design, of University of Coimbra.

 This script uses the jQuery and [opentype.js](http://opentype.js.org/), witch allows to read a font data and change it.
-Some functions where added to opentype.js, so the stretch would be possible.
+Some functions where added to opentype.js, so that its stretch is possible.

 <img src="https://BDiogo.github.io/SuiType/img/image2.png" alt="alt text" width="350" >